spray/spray/docs/documentation/spray-servlet/index.rst

   these messages to the servlet container one by one, with ``flush`` calls in between.
 The way the servlet container interprets these calls is up to its implementation.

-``Closed`` Messages
+*Closed* Messages
   The Servlet API completely hides the actual management of the HTTP connections from the application.
-Therefore the connector servlet has no way of finding out whether a connection was closed or not and thus does not send any ``Closed`` messages to the application in the way the *spray-can* :ref:`HttpServer` does.
+Therefore the connector servlet has no way of finding out whether a connection was closed or not.
+In order to provide a similar message protocol as *spray-can* the connector servlet therefore simply assumes that all connections are closed after the final part of a response has been written, no matter whether the servlet container actually uses persistent connections or not.

 Timeout Semantics
   When working with chunked responses the semantics of the ``request-timeout`` config setting are different.